 Las Vegas Vein Treatment

 In the past, a complex vein surgery procedure known as ligation and stripping was typically prescribed for Las Vegas vein sufferers.
 Now, although vein surgery is still occasionally recommended, there are a host of less invasive procedures used for vein patients.
-When you come to our Las Vegas vein treatment clinic for your first consultation, Dr. Iwamoto or Dr. Reese and their staff will review all the options with you and discuss the best treatment plan for your particular situation.
+When you come to our Las Vegas vein treatment clinic for your first consultation, Dr. Iwamoto, Dr. Reese, or Dr. Curry and their staff will review all the options with you and discuss the best treatment plan for your particular situation.

-Dr. Iwamoto and Dr. Reese at Desert Vein Institute are experts at determining which vein treatment will be best for you.
+Dr. Iwamoto, Dr. Reese, & Dr. Curry at Desert Vein Institute are experts at determining which vein treatment will be best for you.
 If you are a Las Vegas area vein sufferer, please call today – and take the first important step on the road to vein treatment.